Macklin Celebrini is out week to week for the San Jose Sharks because of a lower-body injury.

 "[He's] week to week.
 That's really all I've got," Sharks coach Ryan Warsofsky said.
 "I can't put a timeline on it, to be honest with you.
 I think week to week is right around where we're thinking.
 We'll just see how it progresses through his rehab here the next couple [of] days."

-Celebrini, who turned 18 in June, was the youngest player in men's college hockey last season, when he also became the youngest to win the Hobey Baker Award, presented annually to the top NCAA men's hockey player.
+Celebrini, who turned 18 in June, was the youngest player in men's college hockey last season, when he also became the youngest to win the Hobey Baker Award, which is presented annually to the top NCAA men's hockey player.
 He was second among NCAA players with 32 goals and third with 64 points in 38 games for Boston University.

 Celebrini also left practice during training camp Sept.
 25 with a lower-body injury and left a preseason game against the Utah Hockey Club on Oct.
 1 with the same injury.